FROM R.K.’S CORNER

 YERMEK’S MINISTRY

-HOME AND FAMILYKaz - Kar 2014 Dessert with Family I had a delightful time with some of the believing members of Yermek and Kamazhai’s family.
+HOME AND FAMILY I had a delightful time with some of the believing members of Yermek and Kamazhai’s family.
 Hospitality with food is a hallmark of the Kazakh culture—it was quite a feast!
 There were a variety of dishes of all sorts – meat, vegetables, fruits, pastries – all colorful, tasty, and homemade!
 The main dish is the traditional Beshparmak – “Five fingers”, signifying that it used to be eaten by hand, which is horse-meat with potatoes and vegetables, seasoned with culinary spices – after all, they live along the Silk Road!
 After dinner, I was given extravagant gifts — a gorgeous Kazakh national costume with hat, a shawl, and miniature handmade replica of a the yurt, the Central Asian camel (which has two humps) and the Dombra.

 THE KAZAKH CULTURAL CENTER